Automattic/wp-calypso/packages/shopping-cart/README.md

 The HOC has the following arguments.
 In order to set the cart key, you must provide the second argument to the HOC, `mapPropsToCartKey`.

-- `Component: React.ComponentType< P >`.
+- `Component: React.ComponentType`.
 The component to wrap; it will receive the additional props above.
-- `mapPropsToCartKey?: ( props: P ) => string | undefined`.
+- `mapPropsToCartKey?: ( props ) => string | undefined`.
 A function that can be used to set the current cart key based on the component's props.
+If not set, it will try to use `props.cartKey`.

 ## createRequestCartProduct